zhiqiangjianggithub/EchoSightPro/README.md

 -KWave    http://www.k-wave.org/index.php

 ## Predecessor History ##
 Previously, I have developed its predecessor EchoSight, which has done already, but not opened for public usage.
 EchoSight is support real time software beam forming, including IQ beam forming, Recursive Transmit Beamforming, Synthetic beamforming, Multiple Line Acqusition beam forming already, and can work on CPU only and CPU + GPU case both, support linear and phase probes, supporting steering for compounding, all of them can be in real time, and easy ,flexible to extend different modes.
-Old EchoSight real time running screen shot below
+Old EchoSight real time running screen shot, plz click the image below(ignore the vertical artifacts, which caused by github brower display, they do not exist at all)

 <p align="center">
   <img src="images/echosight%20old%20linear%20steer.gif" />